bartvdooren/zermelo-app/README.md

 The www/js folder contains some supporting libraries. www/js/database.js takes care of storing all appointment and announcement data. www/js/fullcalendar.js renders the calendar view.

+Note that the app was not in any way "cleaned up" before being made open source.
+You will undoubtly find quite a bit of unused files and unused code.
+Code quality is also not guaranteed.

 License - App
 =============